Sinema says she will 'move forward' on economic bill, putting Biden's agenda on the cusp of Senate approval

 "Subject to the Parliamentarian's review, I'll move forward," she said in a statement after maintaining silence over the bill for more than a week.

-In the statement, Sinema indicated that she won several changes to the tax provisions in the package, including removing the tax on carried interest, which would have impacted hedge fund managers and private equity.
+In the statement, Sinema indicated that she won several changes to the tax provisions in the package, including removing the provision that would have tightened the carried interest loophole, which aimed to raise the taxes paid by hedge fund and private equity managers.
 That proposal would have raised $14 billion.
 She also suggested that she won changes to Democrats' plans to pare back how companies can deduct depreciated assets from their taxes -- a key demand by manufacturers that had lobbied Sinema over their concerns this week.

 "We have agreed to remove the carried interest tax provision, protect advanced manufacturing, and boost our clean energy economy in the Senate's budget reconciliation legislation," Sinema said.

-To make up for the lost revenue, Democrats agreed to add an excise tax on companies' stock buybacks as part of the agreement.
+To make up for the lost revenue, Democrats agreed to add a 1% excise tax on companies' stock buybacks as part of the agreement, raising another $73 billion, according to a Democratic aide.

 "The agreement will include a new excise tax on stock buybacks that brings in far more revenue than the carried interest provision did, meaning the deficit reduction figure will remain at $300 billion," a Democrat familiar with the agreement told CNN.

-Note: This story and headline have been updated with additional developments Friday.